 The municipality depends on grants mostly (70%).
-The total projected income of R 110 688 million will Property Rates (19%), Rentals (1%), licences and permits (7%), interest earned from investment (4%), other revenue (1%) and Service charges - refuse (1%)
+The total projected income of R 118 924 million will Property Rates (19%), Rentals (1%), licences and permits (7%), interest earned from

-3.7.3.
-EXPENDITURE
+3.10.6 EXPENDITURE

-The Municipality's expenditure framework for the 2021/22 budget and MTREF is informed by the following:
+The Municipality's expenditure framework for the 2022/23 budget and MTREF is informed by the following:

-•The asset renewal strategy and the repairs and maintenance plan.

-•Balanced budget constraint (operating expenditure should not exceed operating revenue) unless there are existing uncommitted cash-backed reserves to fund any deficit;

-•Funding of the budget over the medium-term as informed by Section 18 and 19 of the MFMA;

-•The capital programme is aligned to the asset renewal strategy and backlog eradication plan.

-•Operational gains and efficiencies will be directed to funding the capital budget and other core services; and

-•Strict adherence to the principle of no project plans no budget.
+- •The asset renewal strategy and the repairs and maintenance plan. - •Balanced budget constraint (operating expenditure should not exceed operating revenue) unless there are existing uncommitted cash-backed reserves to fund any deficit; - •Funding of the budget over the medium-term as informed by Section 18 and 19 of the MFMA; - •The capital programme is aligned to the asset renewal strategy and backlog eradication plan. - •Operational gains and efficiencies will be directed to funding the capital budget and other core services; and - •Strict adherence to the principle of no project plans no budget.
 If there is no business plan no funding allocation can be made.

-The following table is a high-level summary of the 2021/2022 budget and MTREF (classified per main type of operating expenditure):
+The following table is a high-level summary of the 2022/2023 budget and MTREF (classified per main type of operating expenditure):